 Norman Bataille is not only a musician, he is also a communicator who uses his mixed jazzy songs to reach people and involve them with the musical wealth of the past and the present.
 He has taken part of other festivals in Dubai as “Grab those roots” and “Rhythms of Arts”, collaborated with Freshly Ground Sounds Project and several events of the same kind.
 Early in 2015, he collaborated with Dwayne Louis (Drums) and Winston Freegrade (Bass) having their first platform as a trio at “the Music Room” in Dubai, supported in this occassion by Ripple Effects Management.

-Settled down in the UAE and performing as a solo artist, still today he is living the dream of making his own music.
+Settled down between Macedonia and the UAE and performing as a solo artist, still today he is living the dream of making his own music.
 Book him here!